-- To start an observation, navigate to the bottom right corner of the home page and click the "+" icon - You can also see a list of your previous observations on this page

-- Next, select the "Choose Image" icon to select from photos in your camera roll OR select the "Take Photo" icon to take a picture directly from the app - Further refine your photo selection by deleting or adding photos here - Be sure to upload only one observation per individual pollinator - You can add up to 4 photos for an individual during each observation - Feel free to include photos of the pollinator with different floral interactions in your 4 photos per observation, however, any additional interactions can be considered in the notes section.
+- To start an observation, navigate to the bottom right corner of the home page and click the "+" icon - You can also see a list of your previous observations on this page. - Next, select the "Choose Image" icon to select from photos in your camera roll OR select the "Take Photo" icon to take a picture directly from the app. - Further refine your photo selection by deleting or adding photos here. - Be sure to upload only one observation per individual pollinator. - You can add up to 4 photos for an individual during each observation.